-In chronic Lyme groups, patients are often misled into believing they have multiple fake diseases, not just “chronic Lyme”.
-Quite commonly, patients desperate for an explanation to their symptoms are wrongly diagnosed with Bartonella.
+In chronic Lyme groups, patients are often misled into believing they have multiple fake diagnoses, not just “chronic Lyme”.
+Quite commonly, patients desperate for an explanation to their symptoms receive false diagnoses of “chronic Bartonella.”

 - Unfortunately there is a great deal of misinformation regarding multiple tickborne infections (called coinfections) on the internet.
 The possibility of having several tickborne infections at once or having pathogens such as Bartonella that have not been shown to be tickborne, is extremely unlikely.